Smittyman50/smittyman50.github.io/amateur-radio.md

 Digital-mode applications run on Raspberry Pis or lab systems.

 Key points:
 - RF → radio → soundcard → Direwolf or WSJT-X
-- Segmented VLAN placement for RF-related systems
 - Packet forwarding and monitoring inside the lab

 ---